Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 One question is asked of testing service members who participated in the Military World games in Wuhan, China, in October.

-President Trump declares funding to the WHO will be put on hold for at least 60 days, and accuses the organization of “mismanaging and covering up the spread of the coronavirus.”
-The U.S. is the single largest contributor to the WHO.
+President Trump declares funding to the will be put on hold for at least 60 days, and accuses the organization of “mismanaging and covering up the spread of the coronavirus.”
+The U.S. is the single largest contributor to the .

 Global Cases: 1,844,863 | Global Deaths: 117,021 | Countries: 206